-Internal Joinery and Kitchen Fittings

-Repair Category 1

-Notes Glazed inserts to interior doors may not be of appropriate toughened glass or meet the recognised safety standards.
-No significant defects evident.
+Internal Joinery and Kitchen Fittings Repair Category 1 Notes Internal joinery and kitchen fittings have been subjected to wear and tear commensurate with usage.
+Glazed inserts to interior doors may not be of appropriate toughened glass or meet the recognised safety standards.
+The kitchen is of an older style and upgrading could be anticipated by an incoming occupier.

 Chimney Breasts and Fireplaces

 Repair Category 1

 Notes No significant defects evident.

-All gas fires should be tested for safety prior to use by a Gas Safe registered contractor.
+Flues should ideally be swept and tested on an annual basis.